LAION-AI/audio-dataset/data_preprocess/README.md

   }
   ```
   The captions in the list of `text` will be used to form audio-text pair, which is indispensable for the model training.
 Thus the list must not be empty.
 Therefore, for those curated datasets who do not offer any caption, **we have to make up a caption from** their [class labels](../data_collection/README.md/#data-type-terminology-explanation).
   - you may refer to the method adopted by us of making up captions for AudioSet and FSD50K: if we have class labels A, B and C, then we let the caption be "The sounds of A, B and C".

+  With regard to Speech datasets with transcript, we prefer to make up the caption like this: `The person is saying "<transcript>"`.
+If more information are offered by datasets, such as emotions while speaking, please contact Yuchen Hui and discuss with him how to adapt the make-up method so that the caption could include these extra elements.
 #### `tag`
  The tags of the audio.
 Its value is a list of strings where each string could be either a class label (e.g., AudioSet) or a tag (in terms of this [definition](../data_collection/README.md/#data-type-terminology-explanation)). **Note that even if some class labels are utilized for making up captions for the `text` key, they should always be listed here.** See the complete example below for a list containing both class labels used in caption fabrication and several tags.
 #### `original_data`